isVy08/C4E/README.md

 `run_faiss.py` obtains SBERT sentence embeddings and find top *k* nearest neighbors using [FAISS](https://github.com/facebookresearch/faiss).
 Note that FAISS computes Euclidean distance.
 It returns neigboring indices and corresponding distances for each instance in Numpy matrices.
+Refer to their Github page for instructions on installation.

 `helpers.py` provides code for extracting pairwse (1) string similarity IoU and (2) paraphrasing probability from [paraphrase detection model](https://huggingface.co/coderpotter/adversarial-paraphrasing-detector).